data61/clkhash/docs/schema.rst

 featureConfig
 ~~~~~~~~~~~~~

-A feature is configured in three parts:
+Each feature is configured by:

-* identifier, the name of the feature
+* identifier, the human readable name.
+E.g. ``"First Name"``.
+* description, a human readable description of this feature.
 * format, describes the expected format of the values of this feature
-* hashing, configures the hashing
+* :ref:`hashing <schema/hashing>`, configures the hashing

 =========== =====================  ======== ===========
 name        type                   optional description